Conradina verticillata

 Conradina verticillata is a flowering shrub in the mint family, found in the Cumberland Plateau.
-It is also called Conradina montana or Cumberland rosemary.
+It is also called Conradina montana, Cumberland rosemary or Cumberland false rosemary.
 It has been classified as a threatened species under the Endangered Species Act since 1991.

 Physical characteristics

 Cumberland rosemary is a shrub which grows about 50 cm high.
 It has needle-like leaves with an aromatic scent that resembles rosemary.
 Its flowers are lavender, purple, and more rarely, white.
 They are 1–2 cm long, with darker spots in the center.
 In profile, the flowers may have an “S” shape due to the curving of the floral cup.
 Cumberland rosemary has a bilabiate calyx, 7–9 mm long, with a glandular-hairy surface.

 It may be hard to distinguish individual Cumberland rosemary plants by eye.
 What looks like separate plants can actually be one sprawling plant.
 This is because Cumberland rosemary's stems fall over when they grow higher than 30 cm.
 These horizontal branches will root at the nodes and grow new (vertical) stems.
 Because the plant lives in a gravelly environment with periodic flooding, sand and rocks can cover up these horizontal connections.

 When it is not flowering, Cumberland rosemary may resemble other plants with needlelike leaves such as Aster linariifolius, Hypericum densiflorum, and Pycnanthemum tenuifolium.
 However, none of these other plants have a rosemary aroma.